-Note that the table below shows the weights for the ingredients only for the final dough mix.
-In other words, the weight of the flour here will be less than the Total Formula lists above because some flour needs to be used to build the levain, above.
+Note that the table below shows the weights for the ingredients only for the final sourdough baguette dough mix.
+In other words, the weight of the flour here will be less than the Total Formula listed above because some flour needs to be used to build the levain, above.

 |1009g||White bread flour, malted (Giusto's Artisan Bread Flour, ~11.5% protein)|

 |117g||High protein bread flour (Central Milling High Mountain, ~13% protein)|

 1. Liquid Levain – 10:30 a.m.

 Build the levain (everything listed in the Levain section, above) and store it somewhere around 78°F (25°C) ambient until ripe, about 3 hours.